FDA approves Abbott's blood glucose monitoring device

 According to studies, the majority of people with diabetes test glucose levels less than three times a day, Abbott said.

-Abbott’s device, however, is a long-lasting glucose sensor, which does not require fingerstick testing to ensure its accuracy.
+Abbott’s device, however, is a long-lasting glucose sensor, which does not require fingerstick calibrations to ensure its accuracy.

-The company plans to launch the device before the end of this year, Watkin said on Wednesday.

 Abbott already has a continuous glucose monitoring device called FreeStyle Libre Pro in the United States, which helps measure patients’ glucose levels for up to 14 days, but requires a physician’s assistance.

-Reporting by Divya Grover and Akankshita Mukhopadhyay in Bengaluru; Editing by Martina D'Couto
+Reporting by Divya Grover in Bengaluru, additional reporting by Akankshita Mukhopadhyay; Editing by Martina D'Couto